TREK Subic Town 2: Loving the kids of Sitio Gala

 Election of Officers

-Aside from the outreach and the basic mountaineering course, we had our third agenda in Subic Town.
-We were there to elect our officers.
+Beyond the outreach and workshops, we had another vital agenda in Subic Town: electing our officers.

 Other Good Travels